 Paradoxically, the appearance and character of the vampire in Nosferatu is closer to Stoker's conception than any of the approved films that followed.

 He's an ugly, selfish creature, played with legendary commitment by Max Shreck.
 He's just so...different.
 His unblinking facial movements, his reactions...they just perfectly express a being alien to ourselves.
 And when he walks the earth in his nightly forays, he seems to be in a trance, moving stiffly with his arms pressed straight down against the sides of his body.

-I wonder though, does anyone else get the sense I do that he's also the stereotype of an evil Jew, with his outsized hooked nose, bald pate with unruly tufts of sidehair, and his grasping, secretive manner?
-A Shylock with a love for more than a pound of flesh, sucking the blood of the Aryan middleclass?
+I wonder though, does anyone else get the sense I do that he's also the stereotype of an evil Jew, with his outsize hooked nose, bald pate with unruly tufts of sidehair, and his grasping, secretive manner?
+A Shylock with a love for more than a pound of flesh, sucking the blood of the Aryan middle class?
 Or is it just knowledge of Germany's tragic history to come that makes me see hints of anti-Semitism here?

 In any case, director F.W.
 Murnau fashions a creepy expressionist film that's still worth watching if you can get past your reluctance to sit through silent, black-and-white films.
 It's surprising how many of the scenes seem more alive and real than later silent films and even more so than many of the early talkies.

 There's quite a bit of explanatory text in German, and translated by subtitles.
 Most of the scenes appear to have been shot in daylight (which doesn't make sense for a vampire flick) but versions you are likely to see are tinted, so the night scenes are bluish, and others are in shades of sepia and pink—which is oddly effective.